-In this article we will talk about the best ways on how to get to the Perhentian Islands with extra tips on the best beaches, things to do and our favourite accommodations.
+In this article, we will talk about the best ways on how to get to the Perhentian Islands with extra tips on the best beaches, things to do and our favorite accommodations.

 HOW TO GET TO THE PERHENTIAN ISLANDS

-The one essential mode of transport on how to get to Perhentian Islands is by boat.
+The one essential mode of transport on how to get to the Perhentian Islands is by boat.